ppfeufer/aa-timezones/README.md

 The second one is best suited for pre-planned fleets.
 Here you can set a fixed date and time based on the selected time zone.
-The default selected time zone is "EVE Time" but you can change it to all the available options.
+The default selected time zone is "EVE time" but you can change it to all the available options.
 Keep in mind the selected time zone is the one the time and date will be adjusted to.
-So if you are going to use it to plan fleets, it is recommended to keep this set to "EVE Time".
+So if you are going to use it to plan fleets, it is recommended to keep this set to "EVE time".

 To set the adjusted time, simply click on "Set Time" in the row you altered.
 This will then adjust all time zone panels to the time you selected and will also alter